cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 #endif
 ```

 We use the `UNITY_EDITOR` [scripting symbol](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) to check whether we are in the Unity Editor.
-We are in the Editor, so it returns true and the code executes.
+We are in the Editor, so it returns true, and the code executes.

 ![unity_scripting_symbol_in_editor](G:\Projects\GitHub\christianjmills\images\fastai-openvino-unity-tutorial\part-3\unity_scripting_symbol_in_editor.png)

-If we instead check if we are not in the Unity Editor, it returns false and the code block does not execute.
+If we check if we are not in the Unity Editor, it returns false, and the code block does not execute.

 ![unity_scripting_symbol_not_in_editor](G:\Projects\GitHub\christianjmills\images\fastai-openvino-unity-tutorial\part-3\unity_scripting_symbol_not_in_editor.png)

-We can verify the code works by saving the script and going back to the `StreamingAssets` folder in the Editor.
+We can verify the code works by saving the script and going to the `StreamingAssets` folder in the Editor.
 The plugins.xml file should be present.